Dotnet-Boxed/Templates/README.md

 <h2>Accessibility</h2>

 <p>4% of the world population is estimated to be visually impaired, while 0.55% are blind.
 Get more statistics <a href="http://www.sitepoint.com/how-many-users-need-accessible-websites">here</a>.
-ASP.NET MVC Boilerplate ensures that your site is accessible by adding aria attributest to your HTML markup and special shortcuts for people using screen readers.</p>
+ASP.NET MVC Boilerplate ensures that your site is accessible by adding aria attributes to your HTML mark-up and special shortcuts for people using screen readers.</p>

 <h2>Browser Compatibility</h2>